 7. Overview

-The OGC API - Common - Part 1: Core Standard defines the resources and access mechanisms which are useful for a client seeking to understand the offerings and capabilities of an API.
+The OGC API - Common - Part 1: Core Standard defines the resources and access mechanisms which are useful for a client seeking to understand the offerings and capabilities of an API implementing one or more OGC API modules (conformance classes).
 These resources and their access mechanisms are described in Table 3.